Application Development Kit (ADK)

 MAKE_ALL_OUTPUT_FILES_WRITEABLE

-all output files writeable (this is needed when working with
+Set MAKE_ALL_OUTPUT_FILES_WRITEABLE to 1 to make all output files writeable (this is useful when working with read-only source files).

 OUTPUT_SBOM_FILE